IndieKA/Queric-js/README.md

 # Queric-js

-Queric-js is a simple JavaScript framework used to make Processing.JS development in Khanacademy *much* easier.
+Queric-js is a simple JavaScript framework used to make Processing.JS development in Khan Academy *much* easier.
 Rather than manually implementing things like collisions, Queric-js will automatically handle things like these, without making the developer do as much work.

 # Attribution